How to Start a Home Kitchen Business in Dubai

 Can I run a home kitchen business on a freelance visa?

 Yes — UAE residency is the requirement, and a freelance visa qualifies.
-However, some free zone freelance visas have activity restrictions.
-Check your visa's permitted activities before applying.
-The DED e-trader license is a mainland license and generally compatible with most residency types.
+Some free zone visas have activity restrictions, so check your permitted activities before applying.

 Can I list on Talabat or Deliveroo with a home kitchen license?